none45/vortex-archive/README.md

 - **[Archive Downloader](https://none45.github.io/vortex-archive/archive-downloader/)** - pick a build (Client/Studio) and version, and download it directly.
 - **[Version Checker](https://none45.github.io/vortex-archive/version-checker/)** - drop in a binary you already have to confirm which build and version it is.
 It runs client-side in your browser, nothing is uploaded.
+- **[.VRTX Editor](https://none45.github.io/vortex-archive/vrtx-editor/)** - open a `.vrtx` file, edit it as JSON, and export it back out.
+Decoding/encoding happens entirely in your browser.
+- **[.VRTX Merger](https://none45.github.io/vortex-archive/vrtx-merger/)** - combine multiple `.vrtx` projects into one file, keeping each project's objects in their original service and parent hierarchy.

-Both tools are also linked in the website's sidebar.
+All four tools are also linked in the website's sidebar.

 ## Got something we don't have?